Pharmaceuticals Tariff Rates 2026: US Import Duties by Country & HTS Code

 What This Covers

 The pharmaceuticals surcharge covers medications, active pharmaceutical ingredients (APIs), medical instruments, and medical devices classified under HTS chapters 30 and 90.
 Most finished pharmaceutical products enter the United States duty-free, reflecting longstanding policy prioritizing affordable access to medicines.
 The Supreme Court's February 20, 2026 ruling struck down IEEPA reciprocal tariffs, and all pharmaceutical-exporting countries now face a uniform 10% Section 122 tariff (effective February 24, 2026, expiring ~July 24, 2026).
+This Section 122 tariff is legally contested: the Court of International Trade ruled it unlawful on May 7, 2026, but the Federal Circuit stayed that injunction on June 11, 2026, so CBP continues collecting the 10% pending appeal.
 For products with a 0% base rate, this 10% Section 122 tariff constitutes the entire duty burden.

 Most Affected Countries